BrtSnsn/BrtSnsn/README.md

 - 🌱 I’m currently learning
   * How to document my scripts
   * How to "finish" a program
   * Anything that is helpful in an industrial env.
-(Machine Vision, Data Prep, ...)
+(Data science, sensors, ...)

 - 💞️ I’m looking to collaborate on
-  * I don't think I'm skilled enough for doing collabs
+  * Any feedback regarding code is welcome

 - 📫 How to reach me
   * LinkedIn